mShubham18/Letterly/README.md

 # Documentation

-**Letterly** is a Python-based web application developed to simplify the process of generating personalized cover letters for job applicants.
+**Letterly** is a AI-Powered web application developed to simplify the process of generating personalized cover letters for job applicants.
 By providing relevant personal and job-related details, the app leverages AI to create tailored cover letters, making the job application process more efficient and accessible.

 ## 🚩 **Problem Statement**